New Mangalore Port

-New Mangalore Port is a small water af, all-weather port at Panambur, Mangalore in Karnataka state in India, which is the deepest inner harbour on the west coast.
+New Mangalore Port or New Mangalore Port Authority (NMPA) is an all-weather port at Panambur, Mangalore in Karnataka state in India.
+The total land area of the port is approximately 480 ha.
+The New Mangalore Port is the deepest inner harbour on the west coast.
 It is the only major port of Karnataka and the seventh largest port in India.
 It is operated by New Mangalore Port Authority (NMPA).

 Naming

 The name "New Mangalore Port" distinguishes it from an old harbour or port in Mangalore city which is called "Mangalore bunder" or "Old bunder".
 The old harbour is south of New Mangalore port and is now used for fishing and for ferrying small goods.

 Location

 The port is in Panambur, Mangalore on the west coast of India.
 It is north of the confluence of Gurupura (Phalguni) river to Arabian sea.
 It is 170 nmi south of Mormugao Port and 191 nmi north of Kochi Port.

 History

-It was formally inaugurated on 4 May 1974 by the then prime minister Indira Gandhi.
-Construction began in 1962.
+The Mangalore Harbour Project was set up in the year 1962.
+The maritime works on the project commenced in 1968.
+The New Mangalore Port, the only major port of Karnataka was declared as the ninth major port on 4 May 1974 and was formally inaugurated by the then Prime Minister of India, Indira Gandhi on 11 January 1975.
+The provisions of the Major Port Trust Act 1963 were applied to NMPT with effect from 1 April 1980.
+Since then, the Port has been functioning as a centre of activities for Importers and Exporters of this region.
+The land evacuees who donated land to seaport at Panambur were rehabilitated at Katipalla mostly on land belonging to Krishnapura Matha near Surathkal.